History menu >

 Looking south across Malvern Wells cemetery from below the chapel

-Looking SW from Malvern Wells cemetery chapel
+Looking SE from Malvern Wells cemetery chapel

 The four graves with pink marble ledger stones surrounded by iron railings belong to the Hodgson family.